saeeda12/C-plus-plus-Tutorial/(3)C++ Data Types and Naming Conventions.md

 It is important to learn which data types can and cannot be manipulated together.
 For example, you cannot add a char type to an int: `x = '5' + 6;` because you have to define the variable, so if it is now `int x = '5' + 6;` it still cannot be even compiled because it throws the error that adding 'int' to a string does append to the string, and it gives the same error if I assign x to a char data type.

 ####How do type conversions work in C++?
-Type conversion is theprocess of converting a value from one data type to another.
+A type conversion is the process of converting a value from one data type to another.
 In **implicit/automatic type conversion, or coercion**, the compiler automatically transforms one fundamental data type into another.

 A **numeric promotion** is when a value from one type is converted into a value of a larger *similar* data type; also called **widening**, though this term is usually reserved for integers.
 This type conversion is safe, and never results in the loss of data or precision.
 For example, an int can be widened into a long, or a float promoted into a double:
 ```